eecavanna/curl-to-email/README.md

    + SHARED_SECRET: "dXfENeiLEh7RHQ",
    ```
 1. Click the disk icon to save the project.
-1. In the Google Apps Script editor, click "Deploy" > "New deployment".
+1. In the Google Apps Script editor, click `Deploy` > `New deployment`.
+    - The "New deployment" window will appear.
-1. In the "Select type" section, click the gear icon and select "Web app".
+1. In the "Select type" section, click the gear (cog) icon and select `Web app`.
+    - A form will appear in the "Configuration" section of the window.
-1. In the "Description" section, populate the fields like this:
+1. Fill in the form like this:
     1. Description: `v1.0.0`
     1. Execute as: `Me (...)`
     1. Who has access: `Anyone`
-1. Click the "Deploy" button.
+1. Click the `Deploy` button.
-1. Allow the Google Apps Script project to send email as you:
+    - A message will appear that says:
+      > The Web app requires you to authorize access to your data.
 1. Click the "Authorize access" button.
-    1. In the "Sign in - Google Accounts" window that appears, select your Google account.
-    1. In the "`curl-to-email` wants to access your Google Account" window, click the "Allow" button.
+In the "Sign in - Google Accounts" window that appears, select your Google account.
+At the step that says "`curl-to-email` wants to access your Google Account", click the `Allow` button.
-1. In the "Deployment successfully updated" window, click the "Done" button.
+1. In the "Deployment successfully updated" window, click the `Done` button.

-At this point, the web service is listening for HTTP requests.
+At this point, the web service has been deployed and is listening for HTTP requests.

 #### 2. Add the `curl_to_email` command to your shell.